 Class 3: ‘Varying symptoms, in line with cases’ (n = 257 (11%) and 134 (6%) for anxiety and depression, respectively).
-Like Class 2, this class experienced fluctuating symptoms throughout the year, but varied in line with case numbers in the UK.
-As Covid cases declined during April to August 2020, this class experienced reductions in symptom severity; during the winter months, as cases rose, this class reported increasing levels of anxiety and depression.
+Like Class 2, this class experienced fluctuating symptoms throughout the year, but varied in line with COVID case numbers in the UK.
+As COVID cases declined during April to August 2020, this class experienced reductions in symptom severity; during the winter months, as COVID cases rose, this class reported increasing levels of anxiety and depression.

 Class 4: ‘Persistent low level symptoms’ (n = 1664 (74%) and 1873 (84%) for anxiety and depression, respectively).
 This class comprised the majority of respondents who reported lower symptoms throughout the year, at or below ‘Mild’ anxiety and depression.
 Symptoms for this group were highest in April 2020 but declined thereafter.